Michigan school shooter’s parents cleared to stand trial on involuntary manslaughter charges

-DETROIT (AP) — The Michigan Supreme Court turned down an appeal Tuesday that cleared the way for the parents of a teenager who fatally shot four students at Oxford High School to face trial on involuntary manslaughter charges.
+DETROIT (AP) — The parents of a teenager who killed four students at Michigan’s Oxford High School lost an appeal Tuesday and will face trial on involuntary manslaughter charges, a rare case of prosecutors attempting to pin some responsibility for a school shooting on the perpetrator’s family.

 Prosecutors in suburban Detroit had to show only that there was probable cause to put the parents on trial, a low threshold at this stage.
 The appeals court noted that an Oakland County jury will hear a more expansive case from all sides.